FasterXML/jackson/README.md

 ### Commercial support

-In addition to free (for all) community support, starting with version 2.10 (released around end of September 2019), [Tidelift](https://tidelift.com) subscriptions are also available for (most)
-Jackson components: links are added to relevant Github repos for easy discovery.
+In addition to free (for all) community support, starting with version 2.10 [Tidelift](https://tidelift.com) subscriptions are also available for (most) Jackson components: links are added to relevant Github repos for easy discovery.
 Tidelift also has tools to find relevant components in your deployments.

 The most commonly subscribed component is [jackson-databind](../../../jackson-databind),